This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The walking can be tough if you head for the high fells, but much more gentle by the lake shores.
 It's nice to have the choice.

 Things to do near Buttermere

-There is so much to do in Buttermere, Ennerdale and on the Whitehaven Coast this autumn that you will be spoiled for choice.
+There is so much to do around the three lakes in the Buttermere Valley that you will be spoiled for choice.

 Have a look at our outdoors website for ideas (external link).